wp-cli/handbook/shell-friends.md

 ## Snippets

-Master of bash or zsh?
+Are you an expert in bash or zsh?
 Share your tips here.

 **Take a look at the plugin changelog**